jkilgrow/matrices/matrix-mult/README.md

 You are welcome to use any resources available to you in order to solve the problem.

 ## Problem Definition
 You are given an API in the Matrices class.
 Your task is to fill in the implementation of that API.
+The goal of the implementation is to multiply two matrices.

 ## Requirements
 * Clone or fork the repo
 * Create a branch on the repo
 * Implement your solution
 * Test your implementation with unit tests
+* Show the output of the multiplied matrices
 * Push your code up to your branch
 * Create a pull request